BiancaMusat/Numerical-Method-for-Comparison-on-Homomorphically-Encrypted-Numbers/README.md

 At the end of the paper, the authors show the results they get by implementing the algorithms using HEAAN[3].
 I have done a similar performance evaluation which is presented in the Results excel file.

-The source code for the algorithms presented in the paper can be found in HEAAN/src/main.cpp and can be compiled using the makefile in the same folder.
+The source code for the algorithms presented in the paper can be found in HEAAN/src/main.cpp and can be compiled using the makefile in the same folder (see master branch)

 [1] https://eprint.iacr.org/2019/417.pdf